Rain-Gayming/Apostasy-Engine/docs/progress/progression_log.md

 - added entities,
 - added components
 - refactored traits
+- added systems (oh god this took so long)
 - allowed for accessing references to components on entities
 - allowed for accessing references to components on entities and mutating them